declared-as-ala/PDF-editor/README.md

 - ✅ **PDF Text Editing** - Click and edit any text in your PDF
 - ✅ **Font Preservation** - Maintains original fonts and styles accurately
 - ✅ **Font Selector** - Choose from 15+ fonts with customizable weights and styles
+- ✅ **Draggable Font Panel** - Drag the Font Style panel anywhere on screen for optimal workflow
 - ✅ **Real-time Preview** - See your changes instantly as you type
 - ✅ **PDF Export** - Export edited PDFs with preserved formatting (frontend-only)
 - ✅ **Multi-page Support** - Navigate and edit across multiple pages